England match halted as Bulgaria fans warned for racist behaviour | Goal.com

 Rashford cut inside from the left before firing into the top corner, before Barkley finished off a fine move led by Raheem Sterling.
 Barkley added a third soon after the match resumed, with Sterling making it four shortly before half-time.

-A large group of fans wearing black hoodies and with their faces covered were also pictured showing their middle fingers towards the pitch.
+A large group of fans wearing black hoodies and with their faces covered were also pictured showing their middle fingers and performing Nazi salutes towards the pitch.

-England manager Gareth Southgate is reported to have made another complaint to the match officials shortly before half-time, with abuse towards his players continuing after the initial warning on the tannoy.
+England manager Gareth Southgate made another complaint to the match officials shortly before half-time, with abuse towards his players continuing after the initial warning on the tannoy.

 The initial stop in the game was the first step in UEFA's protocol for such an event, with a temporary suspension the second step.
 Such a suspension would generally last five to ten minutes, with another appeal made over the tannoy system.
 The third step would see the match referee abandon the game.